 Highlights: Protective, Confident, Friendly.

-Some Pit Bulls have been known to exhibit blue eyes.
+Some Pit Bull types have been known to exhibit blue eyes.
 Though not very common, blue eyed Pit Bulls have been popping up all over the country.
 Still, there is a large range of colors in Pit Bull eye color.

 Some of the more common eye colors include shades of brown, yellow and even green in rare cases.
 We’ve even seen Pit Bulls with two different colored eyes (as seen in the picture above).